FREQUENTLY ASKED QUESTIONS (FAQs)

 The Winstedt School utilises the globally-recognised, British curriculum which has been adapted for our international school population.

-In the Early Years and Junior School, we use Edexcel for the core subjects of Maths and Literacy, as well as Science.
+In Early Years and Junior School, we use Edexcel for the core subjects of Maths and Literacy, as well as Science.
 The International Primary Curriculum (IPC) is used to connect cross-disciplinary topics through different themed units.
 Lessons are delivered using multi-sensory and differentiated teaching approaches to allow students with diverse learning profiles to make meaningful connections with the content.

 The Middle and Senior Schools follow the Pearson Edexcel UK Curriculum through Key Stage 4 in the core subjects (English, Mathematics, Science, Humanities) and take ‘Elective’ subjects, or non-core subjects, designed to meet the needs of each cohort of students.
-Students also have the option of taking ASDAN Foundational Studies Short Courses.

 Winstedt does not offer a bilingual programme at this time.

 Like most international schools in Singapore, The Winstedt School follows a North American academic calendar with classes beginning in mid-August and ending in Mid-June.

 There are 2-week term breaks in March and October and a month break in December.
 For more details on the school calendar, please visit our calendar page.